TheycallmeELIAS/Elias-Dowdoww/README.md

 If you want to find me, I usually with my friend.
-Or I usuay cos as Shadow.
+Or I usually cos as Shadow.
 Cuz yeah.
 He's my fav STH character.

 ¬🗨️